Problems solved

 Challenges with the design system

-As the new branding was planned to be introduced soon, the teams prioritized doing the actual work first – designing, validating, and implementing the new branding.
-Updating the design system and documentation simply didn’t get enough resources, which ultimately killed the design system’s primary purpose – being the one source of truth.
+Immediate priorities were clear: doing the actual work first, designing, validating, and implementing the new branding on the journeys and the main landing pages.
+Updating the design system and documentation didn’t get enough resources.
+It fell behind compared to the live site.
+Our design system lost its primary purpose – being the one source of truth.

 The Good